eschweit-at-tibco/bookstoreV2/README.md

 # bookstore

-Clone this repository to run the bw-devops demonstration.
+Clone this repository to run the TIBCO BW DevOps demonstration.